WillHops01/HangOut/README.md

     this.setState(newState);
   }
 ```
-Rather than setting the state of each element on each iteration, instead we create a new object, set the key-value pairs of the object to our new state, then call our setState once passing it this new object, triggering only a single re-render.
+Rather than this.setState for each element on each iteration, instead we create a new object, set the key-value pairs of the object to our new state, then call our setState once only, passing it this new object and triggering only a single re-render.

 ## Next Steps